halfaleague/trickyhappyface/README.md

 The input of all calls is a the sid returned from login-with-password and possibly a clojure map if needed.

+The only exception to this are login-with-password and upload:

+    (login-with-password email password apikey) ;returns sid
+    (upload sid album-id filename) ;returns length of file uploaded

 The return of all calls is just a clojure map directly from the JSON that smugmug returns.

 ## License